-The Masters of Business Administration and Accountancy (MBAA) is a separate advanced degree program designed to prepare students for careers as Certified Public Accountants (CPAs).
+The Accountancy Master of Business Administration (A-MBA) is a separate advanced degree program designed to prepare students for careers as Certified Public Accountants (CPAs).
 This degree allows students to complete a four plus one year option thus graduating in five years with an undergraduate and graduate degree with the necessary credit hours to complete the CPA exam.

-The MBAA blends a Masters of Accountancy with a Masters of Business Administration providing students with skills useful throughout their careers.
+The A-MBA blends a Masters of Accountancy with a Masters of Business Administration providing students with skills useful throughout their careers.
 This program combined with the accountancy undergraduate degree can be a five year integrated plan if planned correctly during junior/senior year in Accountancy program.

 The Accountancy courses provide technical knowledge particularly beneficial during the early and mid-stages of their careers.
-The MBA courses provide strategic thinking skills particularly beneficial during later stages.
+The A-MBA courses provide strategic thinking skills particularly beneficial during later stages.
 Combined, the courses provide critical thinking skills and in depth business knowledge beneficial throughout an accountant's career.

-For students with an undergraduate degree equivalent to the OSU Accountancy degree, the MBAA is a nine-month program (45 credit hours) with three terms consisting of a series of eight MBA core curriculum courses (24 credits) augmented with an additional 21 credit hours of advanced accounting coursework.
+For students with an undergraduate degree equivalent to the OSU Accountancy degree, the A-MBA is a nine-month program (45 credit hours) with three terms consisting of a series of eight MBA core curriculum courses (24 credits) augmented with an additional 21 credit hours of advanced accounting coursework.

-Twelve of the advanced accounting credits relate to financial accounting (ATCG 517), managerial accounting (ACTG 522), taxation (ACTG 525) and accounting information systems (ACTG 520).
+Twelve of the advanced accounting credits relate to advance financial accounting (ATCG 517), strategic cost management (ACTG 522), taxation (ACTG 525) and accounting information systems (ACTG 520).
 Such credits are beneficial as they extend topics covered in the undergraduate accounting program, reinforce accounting skills and provide opportunities to practice critical thinking as they relate to specific accounting topics.